onaly/reinforcement_learning_atari/README.md

 This is my implementation of a lab session at École Centrale de Lyon.

-The report (written in French) can be found in the files ("CR Onaly - TD3.pdf").
+The subject and the report (in French) can be found in the files.

 **Demo videos :**